joe-getcouragenow/shared/doc/SECURITY.md

 Client

-- Generates it own private key and gives the public key to the Server.
+- Generates it own private key and gives the public key to the Server ( Public key stored in Server ).
-- Public key stored in Server ( gateway )
+- private master key stored in TPM chips via OS keychain.
+- Keys rotation.

 DNS

-- DNS inspection can be reduced if the users use an Encrypted DNS, and they are becoming more and more common.
-- We do not want to introduce Wireguard VPN as it tends to expose the user to the WebRTC leak hack.
-	- Tailscale was a Wireguard Server and client that circumvents the WebRTC leak, but we really prefer standard Encrypted DNS mainstream and aim to develop in that vein.
+- Ours

 Transport

 - Uses TLS 1.3 with Certs auto issued by Lets Encrypt.
 - Client and Server checks the TLS Certificate.

+Tunnel

+- They packets pass in and out of our tunnel.

 Server

 - State is encrypted in the DB
 - Master key stored in TPM chips via OS keychain.